-6 Identify and contact those affected
+Identify and contact those affected

 An electricity transmission company will make diligent and comprehensive efforts to identify and contact landowners and others likely to be directly affected by its proposed land access.
+Examples of actions by electricity transmission companies

-- Contact the registered landowner of the property to be accessed. - Contact persons occupying the property to be accessed. - Implement reasonable fallback measures when contact is not achieved or acknowledged (for example, making enquiries with neighbouring properties).
+Contact the registered landowner of the property to be accessed.

+- Contact persons occupying the property to be accessed. - Implement reasonable fallback measures when contact is not achieved or acknowledged (for example, making enquiries with neighbouring properties).